Article about Emotional Dreams by Craig Hamilton-Parker. Extract from the book The Hidden Meaning of Dreams. (Copyright)

 A: ‘A bad dream isn’t necessarily bad as what you’ve dreamt isn’t likely to happen.
 Nightmares can be very revealing, though, especially of any hidden fears, guilt, worries, anger, insecurities and bad memories that you’ve pushed out of your waking mind into your unconscious.
 Once you know what your fears are, you can face them, so they’ll no longer have a hold on you.
 When you’re in a neutral frame of mind, try to do the opposite of what the dream says.
 So, if you’re running away from something, work out what that monster represents, and face it.’

-Q: I dreamt I was back in a bad relationship.
-Do I secretly want to go out
+Q: I dreamed I was back in a bad relationship.
+Do I secretly want to go out with him again?

 A: Not really, it’s more revealing of your fears of what’s going to happen to you in current or future relationships.

-Q: I dreamt about my soulmate – does this mean I’ll meet him?
+Q: I dreamed about my soulmate – does this mean I’ll meet him?

 A: ‘If it’s a real person, it may be expressing feelings you’ve repressed or even expressed about them.
 Or, that person could actually be your soulmate.
 But it’s more likely that the person you see isn’t.
 ‘As your soulmate is the person who fits you perfectly, and dream people are symbols of yourself, then the person you’re seeing as a soulmate is in fact simply another side of yourself.
 But it’s not all bad news.
 What you can use this dream for is to work out what’s missing in your emotional life.
 If you have a vision of your soulmate, it’s showing you the qualities you need to become a whole and